 With the revived mission of being a welcoming space for and showcase of the LGBT+ community, the “Plan B” name will be retired, and the club will rebrand as “Prism Dance Club.”
 A figurative coat of new paint to go along with the actual new paint, for sure.
 And it’s a shame that it’s the result of old ownership dirtying the old name with poor leadership.
 But here’s hoping that it helps usher in a new, more positive era.

 The key word in that last sentence is “helps,” as new names and new paint can only go so far for Prism.
 But at least some of the performers and patrons who turned their back on Plan B are already on record as warming up to the new leadership that will present Prism to the populace.
-The club is turning 10 years old this year, and with receptive ears and sincere hearts executing meaningful change, it will end 2019 with a brighter shine than when it ended 2018.
+The club is turning 10 years old this summer, and with receptive ears and sincere hearts executing meaningful change, it will end 2019 with a brighter shine than when it ended 2018.